Ivan Yumashev: Early years and career

-Kapustin Yar in Astrakhan province, where he began to work as a clerk of a volost government.
+Kapustin Yar in Astrakhan Oblast, where he began to work as a clerk of a volost government.

 In September 1912, he entered the Boatswain and Apprentices School in Kronstadt.
 Yumashev joined the Baltic Fleet, where he was assigned to the cruiser Bogatyr.
 He served as a fireman and machinist, before being promoted to a non-commissioned officer.
-Immediately after the February Revolution of 1917, he was elected chairman of the Sailors' Committee of the Coastal Artillery in Reval.
+Immediately after the February Revolution, he was elected chairman of the Sailors' Committee of the Coastal artillery in Reval.
 In September 1917, he was dismissed from the Navy due to illness and returned to Krasny Yar.
 After the October Revolution, he became chairman of the local Committee of the Poor Peasants and chairman of a Selsoviet.
 In August 1918, he joined the Russian Communist Party, and became the commander of the Red Volunteer detachment.